 Vegan Oatmeal Cookies

 These healthy oatmeal cookies are egg-free and dairy-free, which I hope lets more kids enjoy them.
 You can also easily make these cookies gluten-free by using gluten-free oats and a gluten-free flour like this one from King Arthur (my personal favorite).
-They’re easy to form and press into rounds for baking—the batter isn’t too sticky to work with right after mixing, and after baked, they slide right off the parchment paper.

 Easy Breakfast Cookies

 While these oatmeal cookies are a yummy treat, they also make a nutritious breakfast cookie if you want to mix things up in the morning.
 Or, try them as a snack paired with a little protein from milk, cheese, nut butter, or beans.
 They store well for a few days, so you can make a batch on the weekend, bake them up in under 20 minutes on a parchment-line baking sheet, and enjoy them throughout the week!

 You can also place the dough balls into a zip top plastic bag and store in the fridge for up to 5 days if you run out of time to bake them right away or you only want to bake half of a batch at a time.
 After they’re baked, you can store them in an airtight container.
 They get a little softer as they sit in the container and younger toddlers may prefer them warmed just slightly so they are easier to chew.
 (They are a little dense from all the good stuff inside each!)

 Tips for Making the Best Healthy Oatmeal Cookies

 - If your honey is very firm and not very runny, warm it slightly before adding it so it’s easier to stir together.